 Learn more about our new student materials and upcoming student events:

 - Law & Tech New Student Orientation (Aug 17)

 - Law & Tech Speaker Series (Aug 31)

-UC Berkeley School of Law’s Law and Technology Program offers unparalleled opportunities for students interested in intellectual property and technology law.
+UC Berkeley School of Law offers unparalleled opportunities for students interested in intellectual property and technology law.

 The centerpiece of this program is the Berkeley Center for Law & Technology (BCLT).
-BCLT was established in 1995 to respond to Berkeley Law students’ significant interest in intellectual property and technology law.
-Home to the Berkeley Technology Law Journal (previously known as the High Technology Law Journal)–one of the nation’s oldest and most respected technology law journals–as well as faculty with national stature in intellectual property and technology law, BCLT and the UC Berkeley School of Law offers students an educational experience unmatched anywhere in the country.
+BCLT was established in 1995 to respond to Berkeley Law students’ growing interest in intellectual property and technology law.
+Home to the Berkeley Technology Law Journal (previously known as the High Technology Law Journal)–one of the nation’s oldest and most respected technology law journals–as well as faculty with national stature in intellectual property, privacy, cybersecurity and other aspects and technology law, BCLT and the UC Berkeley School of Law offer students an educational experience unmatched anywhere in the country.

-BCLT extends beyond the classroom, providing students a unique opportunity to immerse themselves in a world of technology.
-Through its curricular development, conferences, symposia, judicial education programs and other efforts, BCLT provides a forum where distinguished faculty from throughout the university, law students, leading lawyers and entrepreneurs from the Bay Area and elsewhere, and national policymakers can exchange ideas about the increasingly important intersection of law and technology.
+BCLT extends beyond the classroom.
+Through its conferences, workshops, judicial education programs and other efforts, BCLT provides forums where distinguished faculty from throughout the university, law students, leading lawyers and entrepreneurs, and national policymakers can exchange ideas about the increasingly wide range of issues at the intersection of law and technology.

 In addition to traditional core intellectual property courses (patents, copyrights, trademarks, and trade secrets), the curriculum includes a wide range of advanced intellectual property offerings and cutting-edge courses on privacy, cybersecurity, biotech, sports and entertainment law, and other topics.